albertotonda/albertotonda.github.io/content/publication/descamps-2015-modeling/index.md

   In the proposed methodology, computational efficiency is provided by performing appropriate simplifications along the simulation process thanks to an ODE-based continuous mean field formulation.
+featured: false
+publication: '*Proceedings of the 6th International Symposium on Delivery of Functionality in Complex Food Systems 2015*'
 ---